Erudika/para-search-elasticsearch/README.md

 routing field which sends all documents of a child app to a particular shard, while providing total isolation between apps.
 This is useful when there are lots of smaller apps with just a few hundred documents each and we want to avoid the overhead of one index per app.

+### Deprecation notice

+- Support for the ES Transport client has been removed because it is now deprecated and removed in ES 7.0.
+- The previously bundled `IndexBasedDAO` has been removed because it had lots of issues.

 ### Requirements